Articles in all subjects from scholarly journals, magazines, and newspapers. An all-purpose database and often a good place to start.

 ProQuest News & Newspapers

 News articles from U.S. newspapers.
-Includes the Washington Post, Wall Street Journal, Los Angeles Times, Chicago Tribune, Star Tribune, and more.
+Includes the Washington Post, Wall Street Journal, Los Angeles Times, Chicago Tribune, Star Tribune, and many local newspapers.

 Daily Life through History